mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/javascript.md

 ### Keep things simple

 Resist the temptation to build "cathedrals" of complex interrelated components.
 In general, you can get a lot done in jQuery with a few lines of code.
-Your jQuery code will normally end up as a series of event handlers applied with ''jQuery.live()'' or jQuery.entwine, rather than a complex object graph.
+Your jQuery code will normally end up as a series of event handlers applied with `jQuery.live()` or jQuery.entwine, rather than a complex object graph.

 ### Don't claim global properties

 Global properties are evil.
 They are accesible by other scripts, might be overwritten or mis-used.
-A popular case is the ''$'' shortcut in different libraries: in PrototypeJS it stands for ''document.getElementByID()'', in jQuery for ''jQuery()''.
+A popular case is the `$` shortcut in different libraries: in PrototypeJS it stands for `document.getElementByID()`, in jQuery for `jQuery()`.

 	:::javascript
 	// you can't rely on '$' being defined outside of the closure